HorstBaerbel/GBA-demo-framework/README.md

 make -j $(grep -c '^processor' /proc/cpuinfo 2>/dev/null)
 ```

 to compile the GBA version.
 Use ```cmake ..``` for the PC version.
-If you want to switch versions, you need to delete the build directory, because currently only on toolchain file can be used.
+If you want to switch versions, you need to delete the build directory, because currently only one toolchain file can be used.

 ## Visual Studio Code extensions